 Greetings!
 Thank you for your interest in the Department of Educational and Interdisciplinary Studies.
 The Department of Educational and Interdisciplinary Studies (EIS), formerly Educational Foundations (EDFD), has been an integral part of teacher preparation in the College of Education and Human Services from its inception.
 All teacher candidates at Western take the four course professional sequence of EIS 202: Multicultural and social foundations of education;EIS 301:Cognition, Development and Motivation in Academic Settings; EIS 305 Measurement and Assessment of Learning in Academic Settings; EIS 401: Educational law and policy taught by faculty in the department.
 In addition, the department offers the Bilingual/Bicultural major for undergraduate teacher education candidates.

 The department of Educational and Interdisciplinary Studies also houses several graduate degree programs.
-The EIS Master of Science in Education is a degree program with three options, or tracks: (1) Social Foundations of Education, (2) Language, Culture and Education, and (3) Cognition and Instruction.
+The EIS Master of Science in Education is a degree program with three options, or tracks: (1) Social Foundations of Education, (2) Language, Culture and Education, (3) Cognition and Instruction and (4) Adult Education.
 This set of options allows the degree candidate to prepare for, or advance in, careers in education, P-12 through Junior College, and/or the eventual pursuit of the doctorate (Ph.D/Ed.D).
-At a time when the ability to make data-driven, research based decisions that will enhance student learning in the classroom is increasingly becoming an expected skill that teachers will possess, we are the only graduate program in the college to explicitly stress the development of these critical skills as an integral part of our core graduate program across all three tracks.
+At a time when the ability to make data-driven, research based decisions that will enhance student learning in the classroom is increasingly becoming an expected skill that teachers will possess, we are the only graduate program in the college to explicitly stress the development of these critical skills as an integral part of our core graduate program across all four tracks.

-A fourth track, Transdisciplinary Studies, is designed for school districts wishing to establish cohorts seeking specific, targeted professional development in knowledge and skills to further understanding of and/or to solve issues or problems within their educational or professional community.
+A fifth track, Transdisciplinary Studies, is designed for school districts wishing to establish cohorts seeking specific, targeted professional development in knowledge and skills to further understanding of and/or to solve issues or problems within their educational or professional community.
 The cohort model allows for a flexible combination of courses from any, or all, of the EIS graduate tracks to be applied to a specific district’s particular needs and goals.

 In addition, the Department also offers a highly acclaimed Master’s degree in College Student Personnel for those wishing to prepare for careers in Student Support Services in Higher Education.